-Students are asked to demonstrate proper respect for their country and the flag during opening exercises and at other school events.
-If a student does not wish to participate in these activities, he/she should stand in respectful silence.
+Our students are asked to demonstrate proper respect for their country and the flag during opening exercises and at other school events.
+If a student does not wish to participate in these activities, he/she should sit or stand in respectful silence.